-Keeping things simple, I thought I would do another Uniform post and show a few of the basics I have been relying on now that the clocks have changed and there is that slight nip in the air (which I am very excited about, not gonna lie).
+Keeping things simple, I thought I would do another Uniform post and show a few of the basics I have been relying on now that the clocks have changed and there is that slight nip in the air (which I am very excited about).
 Details below…

 Can’t go wrong with some classic breton stripes.
 I love the fit of this top with the lower boatneck and 3/4 sleeves.
 The material is a super soft, lovely cotton.
 I picked this up on sale in COS for $15 which was a nice added bonus considering I totally would have paid full price for it too.